 Kids with learning and thinking differences sometimes lack impulse control and have trouble filtering what they say.
-They may push or shove other kids, run without paying attention or be unknowingly insulting.
+They may push or shove other kids, run without paying attention, or be unknowingly insulting.
 It’s also possible they don’t realize when they’re being too forceful.

 Kids with motor skills issues, like , may have a hard time using playground equipment.
-Climbing ladders, using the monkey bars, swinging and even sliding require being able to coordinate many different body movements.
+Climbing ladders, using the monkey bars, swinging, and even sliding require being able to coordinate many different body movements.

-On the playground, kids have to share, take turns and communicate with others.
+On the playground, kids have to share, take turns, and communicate with others.
 Whether they’re playing an organized game or waiting their turn, this can be hard for kids with learning and thinking differences.
-That’s because paying attention, understanding social cues and processing information can be trouble spots.
+That’s because paying attention, understanding social cues, and processing information can be trouble spots.

 How to help: Model taking turns and sharing.
-Practice the language your child needs to know, such as “my turn,” “your turn” or even “listen to me!”
-Let your child know it’s OK to ask a peer or teacher to clarify and break rules down into steps.
+Practice the language your child needs to know, such as “my turn,” “your turn,” or even “listen to me!”
+Let your child know it’s OK to ask a peer or a teacher to clarify and break rules down into steps.
 Explore other ways to help your child interpret social cues.

 How to help: Practice what your child can say to other kids.
 “Hi, I’m Tiffany.
 What’s your name?” and “Do you want to play on the monkey bars with me?”
 You can also help your child figure out when it’s OK to join a large playground game without specifically asking.
 Get more tips on how to help your child fit in and interact with peers.

 Kids with learning and thinking differences can have trouble with impulse control and may act before they think.
 And kids with may not feel pain as strongly as other kids.
-This can result in risky behavior like jumping from too high, swinging too hard or roughhousing too much with other kids.
+This can result in risky behavior like jumping from too high, swinging too hard, or roughhousing too much with other kids.
 (Read more about how sensory issues can impact motor skills.)

 The playground is a ripe teasing ground.
 Some of it is good-natured joking around: “Whoa, you’re super-fast with those new shoes.”
 And some of it is just mean: “Those new shoes are really ugly!”
 Kids with learning and thinking differences can have a hard time telling the difference between the two.